 Anton Chekhov’s The Cherry Orchard, his last play, which opened in Moscow in 1904, offers a glimpse into the transition from a society differentiated by inherited social rank to one based on functional differentiation.
 It also shows the difficulty of processing social change as information when a system isn’t equipped to do it.

-The family’s estate is about to go up for auction to pay the mortgage, and the businessman Lopakhin advises them to lease some of their land, including their beloved cherry orchard, so that it can be divided up into summer villas for the new rich.
+In the play, the family’s estate is about to go up for auction to pay the mortgage, and the businessman Lopakhin advises the family to lease some of their land, including their beloved cherry orchard, so that it can be divided up into summer villas for the new rich.
 Of course, the widow landowner Liubov Andryeevna won’t consider this option, and she and her ridiculous brother just propose borrowing more money and praying to God for help.
 In the end, the estate is sold to the son of a former serf and the cherry orchard is cut down.

 In Act 1, Lopakhin says,